Savrasov, Georgia Southern Eagles to host Kinsey and the Marshall Thundering Herd

 Marshall Thundering Herd (12-3, 1-1 Sun Belt) at Georgia Southern Eagles (9-6, 2-0 Sun Belt)

 The Thundering Herd are 1-1 in Sun Belt play.
-Marshall averages 19.3 assists per game to lead the Sun Belt, paced by Taevion Kinsey with 5.6.
+Marshall leads the Sun Belt with 19.3 assists.
+Taevion Kinsey leads the Thundering Herd with 5.6.

-The Eagles and Thundering Herd square off Thursday for the first time in conference play this season.
+The Eagles and Thundering Herd meet Thursday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Tyren Moore averages 1.7 made 3-pointers per game for the Eagles, scoring 8.2 points while shooting 33.3% from beyond the arc.
-Savrasov is averaging 12.6 points and 6.6 rebounds over the last 10 games for Georgia Southern.
+TOP PERFORMERS: Jalen Finch is averaging 10.7 points, 3.5 assists and 1.7 steals for the Eagles.
+Andrei Savrasov is averaging 12.6 points and 6.6 rebounds over the past 10 games for Georgia Southern.

-Kinsey is scoring 20.5 points per game and averaging 5.3 rebounds for the Thundering Herd.
-Kamdyn Curfman is averaging 3.1 made 3-pointers over the last 10 games for Marshall.
+Kinsey is averaging 20.5 points, 5.3 rebounds, 5.6 assists and 1.9 steals for the Thundering Herd.
+Andrew Taylor is averaging 19 points, 4.7 assists and 1.9 steals over the last 10 games for Marshall.

 LAST 10 GAMES: Eagles: 7-3, averaging 70.3 points, 35.7 rebounds, 10.6 assists, 8.0 steals and 3.3 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 60.3 points per game.